brezanac/docker-amp-template/README.md

 In case of the default value for `COMPOSE_PROJECT_NAME` the URL is `docker-amp-template.localhost`.

 ## Backup

-Version 3.3.0 added support for defining and running automatic backups for defined services.

 Backups are executed **once** per every `docker compose up` or by running `docker compose up backup` on demand and can be turned off by setting `BACKUP_ENABLED` in `.env` to any other value that `true`.